MicrosoftDocs/Hololens-pr.pt-br/hololens/hololens-kiosk.md

 ## <a name="troubleshooting"></a>Solução de problemas

-### <a name="issue---no-apps-are-shown-in-start-menu-in-kiosk-mode"></a>Problema – Nenhum aplicativo é mostrado no menu Iniciar no modo de quiosque?
+### <a name="issue---no-apps-are-shown-in-start-menu-in-kiosk-mode"></a>Problema – Nenhum aplicativo é mostrado no menu Iniciar no modo de quiosque

 **Sintomas**